Superfluidity in multicomponent fermions via the functional renormalization group: Introduction

-In a vicinity of the critical point the microscopic symmetry of systems comes to the fore, and the long-range behavior is explored through the prism of effective field models which respect the original symmetry.
-The renormalization concept allows the consistent consideration of critical fluctuations and groups their relevant contributions into anomalous dimensions of thermodynamic quantities.
-It has been implemented in the perturbative fashion for a tremendous number of physical models.
+In the vicinity of the critical point, the microscopic symmetry of systems comes to the fore, and the long-range behavior is explored through the prism of effective field models that respect the original symmetry.
+The renormalization concept allows a consistent consideration of critical fluctuations and groups their relevant contributions into anomalous dimensions of thermodynamic quantities.
+It has been implemented in a perturbative fashion for a tremendous number of physical models.
 The $SU(n)$-symmetric fermionic systems also did not stand aside.

 The bosonised $SU(n)$ fermionic theory in the Cooper channel was explored using the $\varepsilon$-expansion in \cite{komarova2013,kalagov2016,Nalimov2020}.
-The order parameter of superfluid phase transition is given by a skew-symmetric $n\times n$ complex matrix.
-The respective $\beta$-functions were evaluated up to six-loop \cite{bednyakov2021}.
+The order parameter of the superfluid phase transition is given by the skew-symmetric $n\times n$ complex matrix.
+The respective $\beta$-functions were evaluated up to six loops \cite{bednyakov2021}.
 No infrared attractive fixed points of the renormalization group flow were found for $n>2$.
 In addition, the running coupling constants go beyond the stability domain.
-An instability in the theory at this stage is usually an indication of a possible phase transition in the spirit of the Coleman-Weinberg mechanism.
-The impact of a magnetic field, treated as a gauge one, has been reported in \cite{Antonov2016} as well.
+Instability in the theory at this stage is usually an indication of a possible phase transition in the spirit of the Coleman-Weinberg mechanism.
+The impact of a magnetic field, treated as a gauge one, was reported in \cite{Antonov2016} as well.
 It was shown that the type of the fixed points elucidated earlier remains unaltered.
 Despite the efficiency of the $\varepsilon$-expansion and the Borel resummation technique based on Lipatov's asymptotics, even qualitative predictions obtained in this way should be taken carefully with regard to discontinuous phase transitions, as highlighted in \cite{Kleinert2006} in the case of superconductivity.
-Therefore, the movement towards nonperturbative analysis could be an additional support to theoretical description of such phenomena.
-The functional renormalization group (FRG) \cite{dupuis2021,Debelhoir2016,berges2002} overcomes the obstacles of the perturbation theory and offers the systematic way to explore a wide range of critical phenomena associated with not only continuous phase transition but also the discontinuous one.
+Therefore, the movement towards nonperturbative analysis could be an additional support for the theoretical description of such phenomena.
+The functional renormalization group (FRG) \cite{dupuis2021,Debelhoir2016,berges2002} overcomes the obstacles of perturbation theory and offers a systematic way to explore a wide range of critical phenomena associated not only with continuous phase transition but also with the discontinuous one.